grafana/grafana/docs/sources/sharing/share-panel.md

 # Share a panel

+To share a panel

-Click a panel title to open the panel menu, then click share in the panel menu to open the Share Panel dialog.
+1. Click a panel title to open the panel menu.
+1. Click share in the panel menu to open the Share Panel dialog.

  Here you have access to a link that will take you to exactly this panel with the current time range and selected template variables.
-Below are ways to share a panel.
+Here are some of the ways you can share a panel.

+## Publish snapshots

+You can publish snapshots to your local instance or to [snapshot.raintank.io](http://snapshot.raintank.io).
+The latter is a free service provided by [Raintank](http://raintank.io), that allows you to publish dashboard snapshots to an external Grafana instance.

+Anyone with the link can view it.
+You can optionally set an expiration time if you want the snapshot to be removed after a certain time period.

+{{< docs-imagebox img="/img/docs/panels/Share_a_panel.png" max-width="700px" >}}

 ## Direct Link Rendered Image